If you dream of working from home, this detailed round-up of 131 companies that hire home workers is a great place to start looking for opportunities.

 YNAB is a fully remote company offering budgeting software for individuals and companies.
 The workforce is global, but US-based staff gain W2 employee status.
 Elsewhere, you work as a contractor, but the YNAB site insists that all staff are treated the same regardless of location.

 Remote Work in the Not for Profit Sector

 Many people have the misconception that a Not for Profit cannot pay well – that is not the case.
 These companies usually place values above money and one of the things that they value are their employees.
-So do not hesitate to check out this type of companies that hire home workers.
+That makes not-for-profits some of the best work from home companies around, so don’t hesitate to check them out.

 350 is a global climate pressure group, primarily involved in lobbying and campaigning.